MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 > [!div class="mx-imgBorder"]
 > ![Select Azure blobs](media/connector-azure-storage.png "Select Azure blobs")

-<!-editor note: The alt/hover text above is the same as for the image below.
-Is that correct? -->

 To ingest data to Customer Insights from a CSV file hosted within a blob location in a Microsoft Azure subscription, follow these steps:

 1. Select **Azure Blobs** from the list of connectors.